In addition to the funeral itselfwhatever form it takesa number of associated

 with no viewing or ceremonies, or with any combination of viewing, ceremony,

-or graveside service.
-In any case, burial usually requires that you purchase
+and graveside service.
+In any case, burial usually requires you to pay

-a casket; cemetery plot; fees to open and close the grave; cemetery
+for a casket; cemetery plot; fees to open and close the grave; cemetery

-endowment (upkeep); and marker, monument, or headstone.
+endowment (upkeep); and a marker, monument, or headstone.
 At most cemeteries,

 a grave liner or vault is also required.
 Though most burials are below

-ground, another (usually more expensive) option is burial above ground in a mausoleum.
+ground, another usually more expensive option is burial above ground in

-paperwork and places the unembalmed body in a casket and the remains are
+paperwork, places the unembalmed body in a casket, and takes the remains

-taken to a cemetery for burial, usually within one day.
-Direct burial is
+to a cemetery for burial, usually within one day.
+Direct burial is often

 expenses for embalming and some expenses for funeral home facilities, and